Clan Kirkpatrick: 16th and 17th centuries

 In 1526 a feud arose with the Clan Charteris.
 It is recorded in Pitcairn's Criminal Trials of Scotland that John Charteris of Amisfield, along with his brother and two sons, were charged with the murder of Roger Kilpatrick, son of Alexander Kilpatrick in March 1526.

 In 1542 Sir Thomas Kirkpatrick's grandson, another Sir Thomas Kirkpatrick, was taken prisoner at the Battle of Solway Moss.
 The estate then passed through a cousin and in 1685 Sir Thomas Kirkpatrick of Closeburn was created a Baronet of Nova Scotia for his support of Charles I of England.
 The mansion house that was built by the 1st Baronet burned down in a fire.
 The 4th Baronet, Sir James sold the Closeburn estates.

 In 1563 John Carruthers of Howmains, of Clan Carruthers was indicted, along with Edward Irvine of Bonshaw (chief of Clan Irvine), for an assault on Kirkpatrick of Closeburn, as well as for slaying several other persons.

 William Kirkpatrick who was descended from the Kirkpatrick of Conheath branch of the clan was a merchant in Málaga in Spain and he married the eldest daughter of a Belgian baron.
 His great-granddaughter was Eugénie de Montijo who became Empress of France when she married Napoleon III.

+Chiefship and the senior line

+Although Clan Kirkpatrick is officially classified by the Court of the Lord Lyon as an armigerous clan (currently lacking a legally recognized chief), Sir Ivone Elliott Kirkpatrick, 11th Baronet (born 1942), is widely considered the presumed Chief of the Name and Arms of Kirkpatrick.
+This presumption is based on established principles of Scottish heraldic law and genealogical seniority: